Malaysia enforces ban on social media accounts for children younger than 16 - WTOP News

 “It is very much following the trend but in a way that is raising alarms due to requiring a government ID for age verification,” said Benjamin Loh, social science lecturer at Monash University in Malaysia.

-Loh said experiences elsewhere suggest age-based restrictions have yet to prove consistently effective.
-Without parent penalties, he said families can easily bypass the law by creating accounts for their children.
+Loh also said experiences elsewhere suggest age-based restrictions have yet to prove consistently effective.
+Without penalties on parents, families can easily bypass the law by creating accounts for their children, he said.

 “This is a major gap that unless regulators are willing to fix, will result in the law having little effect in stopping children from using social media,” he added.